unthingable/monster-jam/docs/README.md

 * Momentarily, by holding **MACRO**
 * In **CONTROL** mode, press **CONTROL+MACRO** to switch user controls on and off

 The 64 controls are grouped in 8 pages.
-To select a page, hold **MACRO** and use the track buttons.
+To select a page use the track buttons, currently selected page is brightly lit.

 # Preferences